Listen to an episode of the Breakthroughs Podcast discussing this study:

 The drug works by targeting the mitochondria — the cell’s energy center — in lung macrophages.
 When air pollution particles get into the lungs, the mitochondria release hydrogen peroxide that promotes inflammation and clotting.
 Metformin slows down the mitochondria and the release of hydrogen peroxide.

-“The simplest next step would be to validate our study with metformin in people in China or other places where exposure to high levels of air pollution are common to see if it reduces inflammation,” Budinger said.
+“The simplest next step would be to validate our study with metformin in people in China or other places where exposure to high levels of air pollution is common to see if it reduces inflammation,” Budinger said.

 Gökhan Mutlu, MD, chief of pulmonary and critical care medicine at University of Chicago Medicine, is also a co-lead investigator.